Venkey2238/VENKATESH_CHILUKAMARI/README.md

 # Hi there! 👋 Welcome to my GitHub profile

-I'm a **Back-End Developer** specializing in **Cloud-Native Applications** and **Microservices Development**.
+I'm a **Aspiring Back-End Developer** specializing in **Cloud-Native Applications** and **Microservices Development**.
 I am passionate about building scalable, efficient, and secure solutions to solve real-world problems.
 With a solid foundation in **Java** and expertise in frameworks like **Spring Boot**, I strive to craft clean, maintainable, and high-performance code.

 ## 🚀 About Me
 - 🌱 **Currently Learning**: Advanced system design, container orchestration (Docker & Kubernetes), and cloud services .